- What is the length of the program?

 - Proof of New Jersey Residency- Applicants to the MSOT program who are claiming NJ residency MUST be a resident of NJ for the year prior to applying.
 (In order to claim New Jersey residency, all applicants must submit a copy of their New Jersey driver’s license or identification card.
 No other proof will be accepted.)
 All applicants, regardless of state of residency must submit a driver's license as a part of the application process.

 - Applicants must meet the Technical Standards requirements for participation in Stockton’s MSOT Program.
 The Technical Standards document describes the abilities and capacities required for admission and retention in the Richard Stockton College of New Jersey Master of Science in Occupational Therapy (MSOT) Program.

 20. I have a driver's license from a state other than New Jersey, but have been going to school in New Jersey for 4 years and have lived in New Jersey for the majority of the year.
 Can I claim New Jersey residency on my application?

 You can only claim residency in the state in which you have a driver's license and the state which you (or your parents if claimed as a dependent) claim as your permanent address on your federal tax returns (for the year prior to application to the MSOT Program).
 Applicants must have lived in New Jersey for 1 year prior to application to claim New Jersey residency.
 You can, however, apply to the MSOT program if you are a resident of another state.
 The MSOT program requires a driver's license to be submitted as proof of residency from all applicants regardless of state of residency.
 We will not accept apartment leases or utility bills as proof of residency.
-International students should contact the Office of Graduate admissions for information on what documents are required for international applicants.
+International students should contact OTCAS for details about additional application requirements.

 21. Can I take my CPR course online?